markkampe/Financial/README.txt

 	(better anotated) csv statements.
 It can reprocess its own output arbitrarily many times.

+FullMonte

+	I have generally done my dip-buying "by feel", and did not trust myself.
+I found 150 years of monthly SP500 data, built a simulator to play random 20y segments against purchase simulators, and implemented a few simple purchase strategies.
+	It was very useful, in that it showed the futility of waiting a long time for a bigger dip.

 FinSim

 	I created a ludicrously elaborate financial planning spreadsheet.
 I